 A listicle contains relatively short content with various options for your consumer to select from.

-For example, this excellent video by The
+For example, this excellent video by The Parisian Girl on the top 5 go-to places to go in Paris.

 If you want to make people feel your brand is like their own, your brand awareness video can be the key to it.
 This video contains three significant elements – your brand’s values, mission, and emotions.